Luiprogramador/Inheritance-python/README.md

 # Inheritance-python
-code in python about inheritance this code is in portuguese
+code in python about inheritance \n this code is in portuguese